-- A) DHS may update any document within the reporting package include the manual, report tools, report review tools, or any embedded documents through an official amendment. - B) Any changes, including deletions or additions, will be clearly outlined in an amendment document.
+- A) The DHS may update any document within the reporting package including the manual, report tools, report review tools, or any embedded documents through an official amendment. - B) Any changes, including deletions or additions, will be clearly outlined in an amendment to the Health Plan Manual or a Provider Memo. - C) If there were no changes to any documents, then Health Plans will continue to utilize the existing report template.